maxdec/radioslack/README.md

 ## ToDos

-- Improve support for YouTube protected videos
+- Improve support for YouTube protected videos ([youtube-dl](https://github.com/rg3/youtube-dl)?)
 - Improve Slack messages
 - Add "voting" feature to skip the current track
 - Add on-disk persistence for the playlist (so it can be restored after restarting the app)
 - Add history (past tracks)
-- Add some track properties (owner, duration)
-- Add small HTML5 webplayer?
+- Add support for playlists (YouTube or SoundCloud)